Full Year, 18 points

 - Teaching Arrangements

-- Rogerson, P.A.
-(2015) Statistical Methods of Geography - A Student's Guide.
-4th Edition.
+Rogerson, P.A.
+(2020) Statistical Methods for Geography - A Student's Guide.
+5th Edition.
 Sage Publications, London.

 - Graduate Attributes Emphasised

 - Communication, Critical thinking, Environmental literacy, Information literacy, Research,